rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+2PM:** increase the minimum Defense by +1.
 - **+3PM:** increase the number of targets by 1.

-### Beast Bont
-<div class="spell-tags">feral divination arcane enchantment wild trickery</div>

-*1st Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Alvo:** 1 criatura
-- **Duração:** cena (1h).
-___

-You establish a telepathic link with one beast you touch that is friendly to you or charmed by you.
-The spell fails if the beast’s Intelligence is 4 or higher.
-Until the spell ends, the link is active while you and the beast are within line of sight of each other.
-Through the link, the beast can understand your telepathic messages to it, and it can telepathically communicate simple emotions and concepts back to you.
-While the link is active, the beast gains advantage on attack rolls against any creature within 5 feet of you that you can see.

-- **+2PM:** increase the maximum intelligence by +1.

-### Beast Sense
-<div class="spell-tags">wild feral divination arcane</div>

-*2nd Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Alvo:** 1 criatura
-- **Duração:** cena.
-___

-You touch a willing beast.
-For the duration of the spell, you can use your action to see through the beast’s eyes and hear what it hears, and continue to do so until you use your action to return to your normal senses.

-{{pageNumber,auto}}
-\page

 ### Blade Ward
 <div class="spell-tags">abjuration warmagic thaumaturgy</div>